 WHAT IS THE RECOVERY LIKE AFTER WISDOM TEETH REMOVAL?

 Greater Columbus Oral Surgery & Dental Implants is here for you.
 We are dedicated to providing the best patient outcomes and achieving your oral health goals.
-If you have any questions about any part of your treatment, please call our Grove City, OH, practice.
+If you have any questions about any part of your treatment, please call our Grove City or Powell, OH, office.

 Thank you for choosing Greater Columbus Oral Surgery & Dental Implants as your oral surgery practice of choice.
 We look forward to caring for you and your loved ones.